 Fig. 14.
-Distribution of annual average discharge in African river segments (2000-2021).
+Distribution of average annual discharge in African river segments (2000-2021).
 Panels a) and b) display the spatial variation of discharge across the continent, with lighter colours indicating higher flows.
 Panels c) and d) detail the number of river segments within specific discharge bins, revealing a predominance of low-flow conditions and emphasizing the hydrological challenges faced by arid and drought-affected regions in Africa.

 Comparing VegDischarge v1 with global model estimates